-Each year, television networks need to make a tough decision about which shows need to be canceled?
-Unfortunately, that’s probably the last question fans want networks answering since it might be their favorite show hanging in the balance.
+Each year, television networks need to make a tough decision about which series need to be canceled.
+Needless to say, fans aren’t always happy with their choices.

-Have it be Comedy Central’s Drunk History getting the boot after six seasons in favor of adult animation or Showtime deciding to cancel the renewal of On Becoming a God in Central Florida due to scheduling issues.
-These shows aren’t getting one final hurrah in 2021, as they’re being canceled altogether.
+From Comedy Central’s Drunk History getting the boot after six seasons in favor of adult animation or Showtime deciding to cancel the renewal of On Becoming a God in Central Florida due to scheduling issues, these shows aren’t getting one final hurrah in 2021.
+Instead, they’re being canceled altogether.

 Bless This Mess

-Unfortunately for ABC, the network couldn’t really clean up the mess that is the sitcom Bless this Mess.
+Unfortunately for ABC and Dak Shepard, the network couldn’t really clean up the mess that is the sitcom Bless this Mess.
 Following the story of two New York newlyweds moving from then Big Apple to live in rural Nebraska, the series was meant to pull at viewers’ heartstrings.

 Instead, no one got overly invested in the story and didn’t see a need to watch the show on a weekly basis.
 So, after two seasons of low viewership and a 0.6 Neilson rating, Bless this Mess has been canceled.

-The drama series Emergence didn’t emerge victorious in 2021—actually, quite the opposite.
-After leaving off season one with the wild plot twist of Piper had a part of Helen within her, and therefore had the potential to be controlled by a new group of villains, the show was canceled.
+The drama series Emergence, starring Allison Tolman as Jo Evans, didn’t emerge victorious in 2021—actually, quite the opposite.
+After ending season one with the wild plot twist that Piper had a part of Helen within her, and therefore had the potential to be controlled by a new group of villains, the show was canceled.

 While Emergence definitely intrigued and wowed the critics, winding up with a 94% on Rotten Tomatoes, viewership and its demo rating were very low.
 Both led ABC to make the final call, cutting the drama from its catalog after one season.